-2.5 credits/every other day This elective course for students in grades 11 and 12 will teach students fitness activities that can improve strength, flexibility, mobility, balance, and overall health and well-being.
+This elective course for students in grades 11 and 12 will teach students fitness activities that can improve strength, flexibility, mobility, balance, and overall health and well-being.
 Units of study may include the following lifetime fitness activities: yoga, Pilates, mobility exercises, strength training, and power walking.
 Students will explore their personal wellness and fitness levels by setting goals to improve in each area.
 Students will use modern technology applications to monitor progress towards each goal, and will be assessed weekly according to this progression.

-PARTNERSHIP IN PHYSICAL EDUCATION 814
+814 PARTNERSHIP IN PHYSICAL EDUCATION

 A collaborative instructional program for both typical learners as well as learners with a disability to give all students the skills necessary for a lifetime of rich leisure, recreation, and sport experiences to enhance physical fitness and wellness.
 Interested students should contact one of the PE/Wellness teachers.
+This course is open to grades 10-12.